zenio/festline.github.io/_pages/faq.md

 **How do I register for the course?**

-Wait for an announcement on the main page.
-There'll be a registration form as well.
-Currently two more sessions are planned: spring and fall 2019.
+See announcement on the main page, there's a registration form.
+Currently one more session is planned in fall 2019.

 **How do I join Slack community?**

 If you register for the course, you'll be invited prior to the course start.
-Check carefully your email address, and then your spam folder.
-You'll be able to join [https://opendatascience.slack.com](https://opendatascience.slack.com).
+Check carefully your email address.

 **I've filled in the form, still no invitations and confirmations**